-I lead an interesting life.
+I lead an interesting life!

 I’ve spoken at universities across the US and UK about feminism, social justice, and consent.
 I’ve been a member of the kink, poly, and queer communities since I was 18, and have had a variety of roles from event organizer to workshop speaker.
 In my years as a sex educator, I delved deeply into the discourse about consent, abuse, and accountability.
-Now, I talk about leftist prepping, activist self care, and consent culture in the wider world.
+Now, I talk about leftist prepping, activist self-care, and consent culture in the wider world.

-To that end, 9 years ago I created the original consentculture.com, a website that hosted content about consent, abuse, and alternative sexual communities.
+To that end, 12 years ago I created the original consentculture.com, a website that hosted content about consent, abuse, and alternative sexual communities.
 The goal was to explore issues of boundary violation within alternative communities, and I was horrified to receive, on average, hundreds of emails a month from people who had been assaulted and didn’t know what to do.
-Many discussions of rape culture seeks to blame sexuality for the world’s ills, rather than power dynamics (particularly white supremacy, capitalism, and patriarchy).
+Many discussions of rape culture seek to blame sexuality for the world’s ills, rather than power dynamics (particularly white supremacy, capitalism, and patriarchy).

 I found myself disheartened reading about toxic masculinity and the entitlement of privilege, which brings up a lot of really important issues but so often doesn’t offer any solutions to what to do about it.

-So I began to help people figure out community action plans that focused on transformative justice models instead of police intervention.
+I began to help people figure out community action plans that focused on transformative justice models instead of police intervention.
 I toured with “Safe/Ward”, a workshop on combatting abuse within BDSM and polyamorous communities.
 I consulted with Burning Man camps and gay male orgies on how to center consent in hedonism.